 Adoption itself can be daunting.
 Sometimes, without the typical 9 months to prepare to parent, one goes from being a carefree, self-focused individual to being caregiver, parent, counselor, friend, spiritual advisor, teacher, and more to a completely dependent little person.
 Although we dream of the day it happens, we’re often blindsided by all that it takes to parent.
-So for those who adopt a child with cancer, multiply those feelings by the hundreds.
+So for those who adopt a child that has cancer, multiply those feelings by the hundreds.
 Thankfully, there are resources to help.
 Listed below are organizations dedicated to helping parents, families, and other loved ones best care for their child with cancer.

 1. ALEX’S LEMONADE STAND FOUNDATION is dedicated to curing cancer in children, “one cup at a time.”
 As part of their mission, they encourage others to raise money as they are doing with the purpose of giving to cancer research to find new treatments and cures.
 The organization raises money through fun runs, food tastings, and even through partnering with other organizations.
 Additionally, they sell T-Shirts and other items.
 Since their inception in 2005 they have raised over $100 million.